-NRSI biologists conducted bird and bat mortality monitoring at the Belle River WP following Ministry of Natural Resources and Forestry (MNRF) guidelines (Bats and Bat Habitats: Guidelines for Wind Power Projects, July 2011; and Birds and Bird Habitats: Guidelines for Wind Power Projects, December 2011) and the project's Environmental Effects Monitoring Plan (EEMP) (NRSI, 2015).
+NRSI biologists conducted bird and bat mortality monitoring at the Belle River WP following Ministry of Natural Resources and Forestry (MNRF) guidelines (Bats and Bat Habitats: Guidelines for Wind Power Projects, July 2011; and Birds and Bird Habitats: Guidelines for Wind Power Projects, December 2011) and the Project's Environmental Effects Monitoring Plan (EEMP; NRSI 2015).
 In accordance with the MNRF guidelines and the approved EEMP, the following methods were implemented for the monitoring study:

-- A subset of 12 turbines were searched twice weekly from May through October, and once weekly in November; - The remaining 28 turbines were searched monthly from May to November; - One turbine adjacent to a significant habitat for a Species of Conservation Concern, Eastern Wood-pewee (Contopus virens), was included in the subset of 12 turbines described above; - Searches were conducted in circular plots with a 50m radius, centered at the turbine tower; - Searcher efficiency trials were conducted in each study season to assess the effectiveness of each searcher; - Scavenger removal trials were conducted in each study season to assess the level of scavenging activity at the turbines. - Search plots were maintained to be generally free of crops, weeds, and debris to increase searcher visibility, to the extent possible.
+- A subset of 12 turbines were searched twice weekly from May through October, and once weekly in November; - The remaining 28 turbines were searched monthly from May to November; - One turbine adjacent to a significant species of conservation concern habitat for Eastern Wood-pewee (Contopus virens), was included in the subset of 12 turbines described above; - Searches were conducted in circular plots with a 50m radius, centered at the turbine tower: - Searcher efficiency trials were conducted monthly to assess the effectiveness of each searcher; and - Scavenger removal trials were conducted in each study season to assess the level of scavenging activity at the turbines.